gamehelp16/site-old/_posts/2016-06-21-monstercat-album-browser.md

 comments: true
 ---

-[Monstercat](https://www.monstercat.com/) is an independent EDM record label based in Canada which releases a new track three times a week.
-Once Monstercat has released thirty tracks consecutively, a new compilation album is created containing these tracks and two continuous mixes of the album.
-On this project you can browse through these compilation albums.
+[Monstercat](https://www.monstercat.com/) is an EDM record label which releases a new track three times a week.
+Once thirty tracks have been released, a new compilation album is created containing these tracks and two continuous mixes of the album.

-Inspired by [/u/Bloq's Visual Tracklist](https://www.reddit.com/r/Monstercat/comments/4m0t3q/monstercat_027_cataclysm_bloqs_visual_tracklist/) on Reddit, I decided to create a webpage version of the tracklist and added some more functionality into it.
-You can check out the project in action [here](https://gamehelp16.github.io/monstercat-browser/).
+Inspired by [/u/Bloq's Visual Tracklist](https://www.reddit.com/r/Monstercat/comments/4m0t3q/monstercat_027_cataclysm_bloqs_visual_tracklist/) on Reddit, I made a site where you can browse through these compilation albums and you can check it out [here](https://gamehelp16.github.io/monstercat-browser/).

 {% include image.html
            img = "album-browser.png"